 9. Hot Pepper Spray

-Hot pepper sprays are great at controlling spider mites and other garden pests.
-Use jalapenos, chili, or cayenne pepper.
+Hot pepper sprays can control spider mites and other garden pests.
+Use jalapeños, chili, or cayenne pepper.

-For a basic recipe, combine one teaspoon of hot pepper powder, a few drops of liquid soap, and a quart of water.
+Combine one teaspoon of hot pepper powder, a few drops of liquid soap, and a quart of water for a basic recipe.

 Shake well, and then let it sit overnight.
 Afterward, use the solution to spray both sides of the leaves.